waylonli/FINSABER/README.md

 pip install finsaber
 ```

+Note:
-Note: it seems `pip` has issue with installing the `faiss` package.
+- It seems `pip` has issue with installing the `faiss` package.
 Please install it via anaconda.
+- `pandas-ta` can be installed through pip install "git+https://github.com/aarigs/pandas-ta.git" if needed.

 ### After Installation